fenago/natural-language-processing-workshop/lab_guides/Lab_1.md

 Once the data is collected, we need to clean it.
-For the process of cleaning, we will make use of the different preprocessing steps that we have learned about in this chapter.
+For the process of cleaning, we will make use of the different preprocessing steps that we have learned about in this lab.
 It is necessary to clean the collected data to ensure effectiveness and accuracy.
 In our case, we will follow these preprocessing steps: